XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 # Simple-CV-Pytorch-master

 This code includes detection and classification tasks in Computer Vision, and semantic segmentation task will be added later.

-For classification, I reproduced LeNet5, VGG16, AlexNet, ResNet, GoogLeNet, MobileNet.
-Then I will reproduce ResNetXt, ShuffleNet, EiffcientNet, etc.
+For classification, I reproduced LeNet5, VGG16, AlexNet, ResNet(ResNeXt), GoogLeNet, MobileNet.
+Then I will reproduce ShuffleNet, EiffcientNet, etc.

 For object detection, I reproduced RetinaNet.
-(I broke the code up into modules, such as backbones, necks, heads, loss,etc.
-This makes it easier to modify and add code.)
+(I broke the code up into modules, such as backbones, necks, heads,loss,etc.This makes it easier to modify and add code.)
 Of course, other object detection algorithms will be added later.

 Detailed explanation has been published on CSDN and Quora(Chinese) Zhihu.